I heard Scott Galloway say recently that COVID-19 was going to act like an accelerator to a number of big changes.

 …unless there were a crisis—like an economic slowdown, or a recession—that forced business owners to lay people off anyway.
 The idea is that once that happens, and the company gets stripped down to bare essentials, then when it comes time to staff back up, a lot of businesses will be looking at a lot of automation.

-So maybe there was automated customer service options, but you didn’t want to fire your support people.
+So maybe there were automated customer service options, but you didn’t want to fire your support people.
 Maybe there was automated HR software—or accounting software—but you didn’t want to fire your people who helped you build the business.
 But once you have to let them go anyway, you’ll absolutely be using those new tools if you are lucky enough to be able to rebuild.

 So that’s the idea: an evolution burst as we come out of the slowdown (whenever that is).